Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 which can be selected using the arrow keys.
 Most of these are currently unimplemented.
 One of these allow you to change the font size.

+When you exit the app, it saves its current state in a file called state.hxp.
+When you reload the app, it reads this file to load the state at last exit.
+If you delete this file, the app loads afresh.

 # Future Plans:
 1. We plan to add source editing features to the source editor mode.